Russia–Switzerland relations: Trade

 Gas makes up roughly 15% of Switzerland's final energy consumption.
 Around half of this comes from Russia (via Germany).
 Russia supplies only 0.3% of Swiss imports of crude oil.

 Switzerland is also a major hub for Russian (and Ukrainian) grain and vegetable oil trading.

 Sberbank, Gazprombank and VTB Bank have a branch in Switzerland, the largest recipient of Russian private capital.
 Between $5 billion and $10 billion of private Russian money flows through Switzerland every year.

 According to the Neue Zürcher Zeitung, the amount deposited in Swiss banks by Russian nationals amounts to some $150 billion but according to the Bank of International Settlements, Russian nationals have only ~$11 billion deposited in Swiss bank accounts.
 When including brokerage accounts, other investments and assets held through offshore accounts, the estimated amount was between $100 and $300 billion in 2022.
 According to the Swiss Bankers Association in 2022, the amount held by Russian clients in Swiss banks is between $160 and $214 billion.
+As of 2023, Switzerland was holding CHF10 billion for the Russian Central Bank.